White House Placed On Lockdown As Protesters Knock Down Barricades Near The Building

-The White House was placed on lockdown on Friday evening as protests grew near the building escalated and some protesters knocked down a barricade.
+The White House was placed on lockdown on Friday evening as protests near the building escalated and some protesters knocked down a barricade.

 The protests in Washington, D.C., were part of growing nation unrest in the wake of the death of George Floyd in Minneapolis.
-Video earlier this week showed a police officer holding Floyd down by the neck while the man pleaded that he could not breathe, and continuing to leave it there after Floyd became unresponsive.
+Video earlier this week showed a Minneapolis police officer holding Floyd down by the neck while the man pleaded that he could not breathe, and continuing to leave it there after Floyd became unresponsive.
 Floyd would later die, kicking off days of unrest in the Twin Cities that has now spilled over into protests in a number of American cities.

-As NBC News reporter Peter Alexander noted, U.S. Secret Service ordered the White House to be placed on lockdown after protesters in the area pushed over a barricade.
+As NBC News reporter Peter Alexander noted on Twitter, U.S. Secret Service ordered the White House to be placed on lockdown after protesters in the area pushed over a barricade.
 Video showed that tensions were rising, though the protest did not appear violent.

 “The White House is under lockdown orders from the U.S. Secret Service due to protests outside the gates over George Floyd,” Alexander reported.
 “A dozen reporters, myself included, still inside the West Wing.”